Help! What do I need to do now? Tricky situations and ethical dilemmas in Private Practice (and how to handle them)

 10.00 – 10.30am Event welcome

-Connecting with the other, presented by Matthew Johnston
+Connecting with Black clients: bridging the gap of difference, presented by Matthew Johnston

-Presentation title to be confirmed, presented by Susie Jamieson
+Complaints: Surviving to thriving.
+A therapists' experience, presented by Susie Jamieson

-Ethical dilemma panel, presented by Gabriel Wynn, Tina Williams, Indu Khurana and Andrew Reeves
+Ethical dilemma panel, presented by Gabriel Wynn, Tina Williams, Marita Morahan and Andrew Reeves

 Keynote presentation: The practitioner who survives and thrives, presented by Anne Power